 Standard infotainment features include a 205-watt, nine-speaker, AM/FM/stereo/CD/mp3, HD audio system equipped with RDS.
 The X6 is also pre-wired for available SiriusXM Satellite radio.
 BMW Navigation is also standard, and comes equipped with a 10.2-inch screen.

 Outside, key standard features include 19" alloy wheels, power-folding & heated side mirrors, a power rear liftgate, rear washer and rain-sensing front wipers with heated washer jets.

 BMW has several stand-alone options and packages available for the X6.
 The Cold Weather Package includes heated rear seats, retractable headlight washers and a heated steering wheel.
 The Lighting Package includes adaptive full LED lights and automatic high beams.
-The Executive Package adds ceramic controls, soft-close automatic doors, a surround-sound audio system, 4-zone climate control, a driver information HUD and rear side window shades.
+The Executive Package adds ceramic controls, soft-close automatic doors, a surround-sound audio system, a driver information HUD and rear side window shades.

 BMW offers two bi-color interior packages -- Cognac/Black and Ivory/Black -- with upgraded interior wood and metal trim and Nappa Leather.
 The Dynamic Handling Package adds the M-Sport's dynamic performance control and active roll stabilization.

 A-la-carte interior options include a rear-seat entertainment system, rear side window shades, ventilated front seats, parking assist, concierge services, USB/Bluetooth smartphone integration and soft-close automatic doors.
 Performance junkies who don't want to spring for the full M Sport package can add Active Steering or Dynamic Damper Control with the rear air suspension as individual options.